pierky/arouteserver/docs/FUTUREWORK.rst

 - Live tests: provide a skeleton to ease building of new live test scenarios.
 - Packaging and better installation process
 - Add options for bgpq3 (sources)
+- Examples: provide examples of route server configurations
+- Doc: Contributing section
+- Templates: textual representation of configurations

 Mid term
 --------

 - Doc: better documentation
+- Doc: schema of data that can be used within J2 templates
 - New feature: tier-1 list

 Long term